petk/php-build-system/docs/evolution.md

 ## PHP 8.0 (2020)

-PHP coding standard now use the C99 standard.
+PHP coding standards now use the C99 standard.

 ## 2021